New Units launched in January:

-Astronomy – this unit is going live for the first time on 26th January – enrol now!
+Astronomy – this unit went live for the first time on 26th January – you can still enrol!

 The study of the skies above us has been a human preoccupation all throughout history, and much of that understanding has contributed to the practice of agriculture along the way.
 But we no longer live in an age in which ancient wisdom can be followed blindly.
 As biodynamic farmers we take a researching approach to the plants and animals that form part of their farm organism, is it possible to take an observational and researching attitude to the influences of the sun, moon and even the stars?

 The Biodynamic Astronomy unit will explore the how we as farmers can understand the changing nature of the relationship between agriculture and the stars, appreciate the wisdom of historical cultures and work actively so that we can find a way of working with the influences of the cosmos in biodynamic practice that is suited to the 21st Century.

 Tarry Bolger will coordinate this unit.
 He is currently Managing Director of Demeter Certification in the UK and Chair of UKOCG (UK Organic Certifier’s Group).
 He has a wide variety of biodynamic and organic farming experience on several continents and in both hemispheres and he has been interested in the stars for most of his life.

 Farm as an Organism- this has also just begun and enrolments are still being taken -please contact us for further details: firstname.lastname@example.org